 Get in touch so we can discuss your needs, and match you with the right product and coverage to fit your budget.

 Bundled With Your Life or Health Insurance from Your Current Provider

-Many of the larger insurance companies, such as Mutual of Omaha, and others offer long-term care insurance that can be bundled in with the various other policies you have with them.
+Many of the larger insurance companies, such as Mutual of Omaha, and others offer long-term care insurance that can be bundled in with the various other individual policies you have with them.
 This comes with a few perks.
 At Policy Solver we have a strong relationship with Mutual of Omaha so we can help you get the right coverage you’d need if that’s a company you’re interested in.

-Finally, it can help you reduce costs.
+Finally, it can help you reduce premium costs.
 Like anything, you can often get insurance for a little less if you buy it bundled with other forms of insurance.
 This can also include long-term care insurance.
 Don’t forget to check out what does disability insurance cover.